The 10 Languages With the Most Economic Benefits

 2. Spanish

 One of the top ten languages to learn, Spanish is spoken by over 400 million people worldwide.
-Although some may assume that it will only be helpful in a Latin-American setting, Spanish has great international significance.
+Although some may assume it will only be helpful in a Latin-American setting, Spanish has great international significance.
 The United States and much of South America are two regions where Spanish is frequently used.
-Learning a second language can boost your creativity, mental health, and more!
+Learning a second language can boost creativity, mental health, and more!

 3. Chinese